 Instructor Julia Ferguson has over 25 years of experience in Information Technology, having begun her career developing computer applications and writing code and, more recently, building and leading global implementation teams for a variety of technologies.
 Along the way, she wrote technical manuals, spoke at conferences, taught classes and read a lot of technical writing.
 She holds a BBA in Accounting and a MS in Management Information Systems, and is published in the Journal of Information Systems.
 In 2012 she teamed up with her husband, Glen Ferguson, to launch Cowork Frederick.

 Stay in the loop.
-Sign up for the WriteDirections newsletter.
+Like us on Facebook and Sign up for the WriteDirections newsletter below for the latest class schedule.